echeran/smile-of-murugan/webbook/chapter19.md

 Ramamirtham, so it seems to me, is always or almost always much more on the look out for how he says it than what he says.
-Hence, he is probably the best Tamil stylist of our days; also, some of his short stories at least seemingly so-turn round banalities or trivialities.
+Hence, he is probably the best Tamil stylist of our days; also, some of his short stories—at least seemingly so—turn round banalities or trivialities.
 And reading Ramamirtham may become an intellectual exercise.